Lego Pirates: History

-The Pirates were led by Captain Redbeard (called Captain Roger in some markets), distinguished by his black bicorne hat, left eye patch, peg leg on the right and a hook where his left hand was; his crew included First Mate Rummy, Flashfork the cook, and the young Bo'Sun Will.
+The Pirates were led by Captain Redbeard (originally called Captain Roger in some markets), distinguished by his black bicorne hat, left eye patch, peg leg on the right and a hook where his left hand was; his crew included First Mate Rummy, Flashfork the cook, and the young Bo'Sun Will.
 Another pirate leader was Captain Ironhook who has been suggested as a rival to Redbeard; both minifigures were similar except that Ironhook had a tattered shirt (some releases of Ironhook have a peg leg).
 Their emblem was the Jolly Roger, a black flag featuring the skull and crossbones.
 6285 Black Seas Barracuda was their first pirate ship while 6270 Forbidden Island was their original hideout, both released in 1989.
 The catalogue releases for the Pirates expanded considerably with a larger base, 6273 Rock Island Refuge (1991), and then a pair of pirate ships in 1993 (the large 6286 Skull's Eye Schooner and small 6268 Renegade Runner).

 Opposing the Pirates were the Imperials.
 The Imperials were split into three factions, all enlisted united under The King.
 The first is the Imperial Soldiers led by Governor Broadside and his second-in-command Lieutenant de Martinet.
 These blue-coated forces were based upon the French navy and marines of the colonial era and Napoleonic Wars, being known Imperial Soldiers in certain catalogues worldwide, though explicitly identified as "Governors" on page 16 of the 1990 American catalog.
 The Imperial Soldiers were superseded in 1992 by the red-coated Imperial Guards led by Admiral Woodside (with 6274 Caribbean Clipper and 6276 Eldorado Fortress being replaced by 6271 Imperial Flagship and 6277 Imperial Trading Post, respectively, as the Imperials' sailing ship and main base).
 The Soldiers and Guards minifigures were very similar save for a Palette swap of uniforms and facial expressions.
 Both the Imperial Soldiers and the Imperial Guards used two crossed cannons under a crown as their emblem, though the Soldiers' blue flag was similar to the Flag of Quebec while the Guards had three thick red horizontal stripes.
 The Imperial Guards were reintroduced in 2009–10, and the Imperial Soldiers were reintroduced in 2015; the Guards and Soldiers were the respective government opponents of the Pirates during the brief periods of Lego Pirates revival. in 1996, Lego introduced the Imperial Armada, only having two sets specifically for them, being 6280 Armada Flagship and 6244 Armada Sentry.
 They appeared in 4 other sets, 6281 Pirates Perilous Pitfall, 6204 Buccaneers, 6296 Shipwreck Island, and 6249 Pirates Ambush.